jackstapleton/rdb-autoscaling/whitepaper.md

 Alternatively an elastic file system could be used.
 Amazon EFS is one example, it is a network file system (NFS) fully managed by AWS.
-As files are added to EFS AWS will automatically scale the size and throughput of the file system so you will only pay for what you use.
+As files are added to EFS AWS will automatically scale the size and throughput of the file system.

 Reading and writing data are prime use cases for scaling compute power within a kdb+ application.
 Scaling compute for reading has been covered by Rebecca Kelly in her blog post [Kx in the Public Cloud: Autoscaling using kdb+](https://kx.com/blog/kx-in-the-public-cloud-auto-scaling-using-kdb).
 Here Rebecca demonstrates how to scale the number of historical database (HDB) servers to handle an increasing or decreasing number of queries.

 Dynamically scaling the compute needed for writing can be a bit more complicated.
-Given we want to maintain the data's order, the entire stream of data for a given source must all go through one point in the system to be timestamped.
+Given we want to maintain the data's order, the entire stream of data for a given source must go through one point in the system to be timestamped.

 The same can be said for scaling the RAM needed for an RDB.
 For this use case the number of RDB servers will be increased throughout the day as more and more data is ingested by the tickerplant.
 The system must ensure that the data is not duplicated across these servers.
-Building a solution for this issue will be the objective of this paper.
+Building a solution for this problem will be the objective of this paper.

 ### Auto Scaling the RDB